Basicula/SmartTable/README.md

 # Smart table

 ## Quick overview
 With this app you can simply and freely work with relation databases.
+Use [link](https://basicula.github.io/SmartTable/html/welcome.html) to use last version of this app.

 ## Instructions
 - [Interface](Instructions/Interface.md)